homeway/pippi/README.md

 =====

 Pippi is an erlang web framework with websocket.

-Need R17.
+Pippi need R17+.
+<br>If you want to use [gut](https://github.com/unbalancedparentheses/gut), you should not use 17.3 because an exist ssl bug known.

 You can use pippi to create an erlang websocket backend, and use angularJS as web client.

 Follow is for pippi:
-- [pippi-gutenberge-generator](https://github.com/homeway/pippi-gutenberg-generator.git) is a gut generator for pippi backend app
+- [pippi-gutenberge-generator](https://github.com/homeway/pippi-gutenberg-generator) is a gut generator for pippi backend app
-- [angular-pippi](https://github.com/homeway/angular-pippi.git) is an angular lib for pippi
+- [angular-pippi](https://github.com/homeway/angular-pippi) is an angular lib for pippi

 ## features
 - a cowboy websocket backend